Volunteer Handbook

 Main Point of Contact

 The Artistic & Administrative Director is your primary point of contact for all volunteer-related matters, including scheduling, safety concerns, or feedback.
-You can reach the Director at the office or via the contact details in the directory below.
+You can reach the Director via the contact details in the directory below.

 Shift Sign-Up